30 Summer Architecture Programs for High School Students in 2025

 Cost: Varies

 These camps use hip-hop culture to introduce young people from underrepresented groups to architecture, urban planning, and design.
-Cities across the country, such as Chicago, Detroit, and Washington, D.C. host summer camps for students.
+Blending design and music, participants write and record a track based on their observations, critiques, and visions for their communities.
+Cities across the country host summer camps, including major metropolitan areas like Chicago, Detroit, and Washington, D.C.

 4. 400 Forward